yujianll/yujianll.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am Yujian Liu, a first-year Ph.D. student in computer science at the University of California, Santa Barbara (UCSB).
 I am advised by [Prof. Shiyu Chang](https://code-terminator.github.io) and [Prof. Lei Li](https://lileicc.github.io).
-My research focus is on natural language processing, especially question answering and reasoning.
+I also work closely with [Dr. Yang Zhang](https://mitibmwatsonailab.mit.edu/people/yang-zhang/).
+My research focus is on machine learning and natural language processing, especially on generative models.

 Previously, I obtained my Master's and Bachelor's degree at the University of Michigan, where I was advised by [Prof. Lu Wang](https://web.eecs.umich.edu/~wangluxy/index.html) and [Prof. Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/index.html).